How to Spend the Best 2 Days in Kyoto

-This 2 day Kyoto itinerary is perfect for those who want a mix of historic places and the city – meaning this itinerary does not revolve around temples and shrines.
-With this itinerary, you’ll discover Kyoto’s main attractions, including Fushimi Inari, the best markets, gluten free restaurants, palaces, and more!
+This 2-day Kyoto itinerary is perfect for those who want a mix of historic places and seeking out the city center – meaning this itinerary doesn’t just revolve around temples and shrines.
+With this itinerary, you’ll discover Kyoto’s main attractions, including Fushimi Inari, the best markets, gluten-free restaurants, palaces, and more!

 The Perfect 2 Day Kyoto Itinerary